Second Amendment Fallacies

 This all goes to the very heart of the question over the extent of the Second Amendment because as the court in Heller states, the “very text of the Second Amendment implicitly recognizes the pre-existence of the right and declares only that it ‘shall not be infringed.’”

-Additionally, if the Second Amendment was intended only to address individual rights to keep firearms for personal defense the Constitution would had been rendered void of any security against standing armies, something that was causing apprehension and demand to be included in new amendments that Madison eventually offered.
-Perhaps no one explained the principle behind the Second Amendment better than Tench Coxe when he wrote in the Pennsylvania Gazette, 1788:
+If the federal Second Amendment was intended only to address individual rights to keep firearms for personal defense the Constitution would had been rendered void of any security against standing armies, something that was causing apprehension and demands to be included in Madison’s proposed Bill of Rights.
+No apprehensions are found over keeping everyday private firearms.
+Tench Coxe in his Second Amendment writings made no bones of the fact the “arms” the Second Amendment spoke of were the arms of the militia:

 The powers of the sword, say the minority of Pennsylvania, is in the hands of Congress.
 My friends and countrymen, it is not so, for the powers of the sword are in the hands of the yeomanry (farmers/landowners collectively) of America from sixteen to sixty.
 The militia of these free commonwealths entitled and accustomed to their arms, when compared with any possible [standing] army, must be tremendous and irresistible.
 Who are the militia?
 Are they not ourselves?
 Is it feared then, that we shall turn our arms each man against his own bosom?
 Congress have no right to disarm the militia.
 Their swords, and every other terrible implement of the soldier, are the birth-right of an American.

-Note Coxe says it is the “militia” that is to be secured against disarmament by Congress and not individuals unassociated with a militia.
+Note Coxe says it is the “militia” that is to be secured against disarmament by Congress and not individuals non-associated with the militia.

-New Hampshire Governor John Page in June of 1841 explains the bearing of arms as part of the military power of the State through an armed citizenry:
+New Hampshire Governor John Page in June of 1841 explained the bearing of arms is bearing them as part of the military power of the State and not an individual private bearing of them:

 The “right of the people to keep and bear arms,” is a right dear to every freeman; arms should be in the hands of every citizen of the Republic, who is able to wield them, and it is the duty of Government to prescribe such rules of organization and discipline, as will give those arms the greatest possible efficiency.

-Pennsylvania Governor John Andrew Shulze said in 1829, the “right to bear arms is another important right guaranteed to all our citizens by the [Pennsylvania] constitution.”
+Pennsylvania Governor John Andrew Shulze explained the same thing in 1829: [T]he “right to bear arms is another important right guaranteed to all our citizens by the [Pennsylvania] constitution.”
 This right says he, imposes on the “legislature the duty of so organizing and disciplining the whole body of the citizens, that they shall be able, not only to bear arms, but to use them with confidence and skill, ‘in defense of themselves and the States, ‘ if such a necessity shall arise.”

 Louisiana Governor Francis Nicholls was more explicit: “Every citizen of this state has a right to keep and bear arms in conformity with our militia laws.”